Human Spaceflights

 Flight

-The original prime crew (Elliot See and Charles Bassett) was killed in an T-38 training airplane crash on February 28, 1966, so their backups Thomas Stafford and Eugene Cernan became the new prime crew.
+The original prime crew (Elliot See and Charles Bassett) was killed in a T-38 training airplane crash on February 28, 1966, so their backups Thomas Stafford and Eugene Cernan became the new prime crew.
 Astronauts James Lovell and Buzz Aldrin became the new backup crew.

 The main goals of this mission were to rendezvous and dock with the Augmented Target Docking Adapter (ATDA) and to conduct extravehicular activities (EVA).

-The launchs of the ATDA and of Gemini 9A were successful, but the docking with the Augmented Target Docking Adapter ATDA was not achieved because the shroud on the ATDA failed to separate.
+The launches of the ATDA and of Gemini 9A were successful, but the docking with the Augmented Target Docking Adapter ATDA was not achieved because the shroud on the ATDA failed to separate.
 It looked like an "angry crocodile".

 The crew also performed several other experiments, so as bioassay of body fluids (the only medical experiment onboard).
 A micrometeorite collection package (mounted on the ATDA) should had been picked by Eugene Cernan during his EVA.
 Due of his blindness from the fogging face plate, he only was able to take some photos of this package.
 Another package was mounted on the Gemini capsule and could be retrieved.
-Other experiments were the zodiacal light photography and the airglow horizon photography, which were partly successful, but also impaired through Eugene Cernans problems during his spacewalk.
+Other experiments were the zodiacal light photography and the airglow horizon photography, which were partly successful, but also impaired through Eugene Cernan's problems during his spacewalk.

 The splashdown, only 3 km far from the recovery ship, the USS Wasp, was broadcast live on TV.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on August 26, 2012.
+Last update on August 11, 2020.